edouardproust/buffalert_automated-alerts-on-stocks/README.md

 - **Add more assets:** At the moment, BuffAlert works with US stocks only.
 The next release will allow user to set alerts on commodities, currencies (forex) and crypto-currencies.
 - **Password recovery:** Add the possibility for the user to reset his/her password by sending a email containing a verification token.
-- **Simultaneous alert checks on cronjob:** At the moment the alerts checking is made one alert at a time.
-If the users amount increases a lot, the checking launched every hour by the cronjob will be extremely long.
-This releases is intended to make the cronjob perform each alert checking simultaneously.
-Which is possible due to the fact each user has his/her own API key,, so each request will be separated.
+- **Simultaneous alert checks on cronjob:** At the moment the checking of alerts is done one alert at a time.
+If the number of users becomes high, the check launched every hour by the cronjob will be very long.
+This version is intended to make cronjob perform each alert check simultaneously.
+This is possible because each user has his own API key, so each request will be separate.

 ## Development